Eden Hason: Biography

 Eden Hason was born in Pardes Hanna-Karkur to a religious family of Sephardic roots (Algerian Jewish).
-His father Yoram, is a truck driver and his mother Esther, is a kindergarten teacher.
+His father Yoram is a truck driver, and his mother Esther is a kindergarten teacher.
 During his military service, he served at the Air Force Base in Mitzpe Ramon, where he was part of an emergency squad.

+In November 2024, Hason came out as homosexual and revealed his partner, Yotam Gavriel, through a song posted on Instagram.

 Music career

 Hason released his first song Shemishehu Yaatzor Oti.
 The song has been very successful and is ranked fourth in the Galgalatz 2018 Song of the Year.
 Hason also won the piece with the ACUM's "Song of the Year" award in 2019.
 On April 4, 2019, his debut album was released.